How to Handle a Male Chauvinist Husband : 25 Ways

 2. Avoid interruptions

-3. Let your husband know he doesn’t need to solve all your problems
+3. Let him know he doesn’t need to solve all your problems

 Generally, when sharing issues with a spouse, whether it be crises at work, friends, or family problems, mates just want a shoulder.
-Still, often a spouse is ready on the get to come up with solutions in an effort to show support.
+Still, often a spouse is ready to come up with solutions in an effort to show support.

 These usually go above and beyond the call when all that is really needed is an understanding ear.
 However, if someone is ugly to the mate, it should be okay for a husband to be rude back.